Christy Moore

 Christopher Andrew "Christy" Moore (born 7 May 1945) is an Irish folk singer, songwriter and guitarist.
-In addition to his significant success as an individual, he is one of the founding members of Planxty and Moving Hearts.
-His first album, Paddy on the Road was recorded with Dominic Behan in 1969.
+He was one of the founding members of the bands Planxty and Moving Hearts and has had significant success as a solo artist.
+His first album, Paddy on the Road, was recorded with Dominic Behan in 1969.
+Moore is best known for his political and social commentary and left-wing, Irish republican views.
 In 2007, he was named as Ireland's greatest living musician in RTÉ's People of the Year Awards.

 Early life

-Moore was born in Newbridge, County Kildare, Ireland and attended Newbridge College.
-His mother Nancy Moore was a Fine Gael election candidate.
-He was originally a bank employee who wanted to express himself using traditional music.
-During a bank strike in 1966, which lasted twelve weeks, he went to England, as many striking officials did, but didn't return when the strike was settled.
+Moore was born in Newbridge, County Kildare, Ireland, son of Andy Moore and Nancy (nee Power).
+He attended Newbridge College.
+His mother was a Fine Gael election candidate.
+Moore originally worked as a bank employee.
+He wanted to express himself using traditional music, and during a bank strike in 1966, which lasted twelve weeks, he went to England, as many striking officials did, but did not return when the strike was settled.
 "I had a wild and wonderful time in England, with no bank manager looking over my shoulder," he said.
-Doing general labouring work, he frequented the folk clubs and the Irish music pubs where he met Seamus Ennis, Margaret Barry, Luke Kelly, Martin Byrnes and many other traditional musicians.
-When Irish singing trio The Grehan Sisters, with whom Moore was previously acquainted, moved to the north of England from Dublin in 1967, they assisted Moore to get a higher profile by giving him contacts and support slots on their concerts.
+Doing general labouring work, he frequented folk clubs and Irish music pubs where he met Seamus Ennis, Margaret Barry, Luke Kelly, Martin Byrnes and many other traditional musicians.
+When Irish singing trio The Grehan Sisters, with whom Moore was previously acquainted, moved to the north of England from Dublin in 1967, they helped Moore by giving him contacts and support slots on their concerts.